Raw materials make up a crucial part of the supply chain for organizations across all sectors of the global economy.

 Commodities are well-positioned to perform well in the current circumstances, and you might be looking for ways to get exposure to their performance.

-Let’s go over our top picks for the best commodity ETFs in Canada.
+Let’s review our top picks for the best commodity ETFs in Canada.

 Best Commodity ETFs in Canada